Gun law in the Philippines: History of firearm laws in the Philippines

-The Philippines was a Commonwealth of the United States, a country known for its cultural pride of gun ownership or gun rights.
-Since the Spanish American War and Philippine American War, the U.S. allowed gun ownership and gun rights among the Filipino populace, with some exceptions.

-Gun control was a small issue in the Philippines.
-However, this became an issue during the various armed insurgencies that plagued the country in the 1960s and 1970s by Islamic militants in Mindanao and communist groups throughout the country.

-Strict gun control was enacted in 1972 under the presidency of Ferdinand Marcos.
-Under Proclamation No. 1081, citizens were banned from carrying a firearm outside of their residences.
-Though, despite the government claims that this was a temporary gun control law, citizens often fell victim to door-to-door searches for firearms.
-Confiscated firearms were not returned.
+Under the American colonial government, citizens were permitted to possess firearms limited for use as personal protection, for use in hunting, or other lawful purposes only.

+During the Marcos Sr. administration, each citizen was only permitted to carry 1 low-powered rifle or shotgun, and 1 pistol or revolver.
+Officers and enlisted personnel were only permitted to carry 1 low-powered rifle or shotgun, and 1 sidearm.
+Any excess ownership of guns were to be deposited to the Philippine Constabulary.

+During the Estrada administration, an executive order was passed that allowed citizens to possess firearms of any type or caliber, with certain exceptions.

-During the 2010 election season, on January 10, a ban was implemented which completely prohibited citizens from carrying firearms into the public, with no exceptions.
-Off-duty police officers carrying their guns in the public were arrested for failure to comply with the law.
-This gun ban was a measure to prevent political killings, as the Philippines often deals with armed conflict during elections such as the Maguindanao Massacre.
+During the 2010 election season, on January 10, a ban was implemented which completely prohibited citizens from carrying firearms in public, with no exceptions.
+Off-duty police officers carrying their guns in public were arrested for failure to comply with the law.
+This gun ban was a measure to prevent political killings, as the Philippines often deals with armed conflict during elections such as the Maguindanao massacre.
 This move saw opposition from the gun lobby, especially from members of PROGUN.

-On May 29, 2014 Benigno Aquino III signed Republic Act 10591.
-This required gunsmiths to contain licenses to repair registered firearms.
+On May 29, 2014, President Benigno Aquino III signed Republic Act 10591, requiring gunsmiths to have licenses to repair registered firearms.
 The law also required gun owners to renew their licenses every two years, and registration of their guns every four years.
 Failure to comply will result in revocation as well as confiscation of guns.

-This new law also required people who wish to carry their firearms outside of their residence to apply for a Permit to Carry, under good reason.
-These permits are often given to high-profile people.
+This new law also required people who wish to carry their firearms outside of their residence to apply for a Permit to Carry, under good reason; these permits are often given to high-profile people.

+On May 6, 2022, President Rodrigo Duterte signed Republic Act No. 11766, which eased gun application requirements for qualified people in imminent danger due to the nature of their professions; the law also extended the validity of gun registration from two years to five or 10 years, at the option of the licensee.

+On March 5, 2024, the Philippine National Police announced that it would allow civilians to possess semi-automatic rifles following an amendment to the implementing rules and regulations of Republic Act 10591.
+This was further enumerated in a memorandum issued in May 2024, restricting civilians to only one rifle each, with further regulations upon acquisition of more rifles.
+The Philippines joined countries like the United States and Yemen in which civilians are allowed to own high-powered rifles.